SindhuVenna/hyperparam-pathology-agent/README.md

 - The core analysis (`core/`) is framework-agnostic and reusable in:
   - scripts,
   - notebooks,
-  - other agent frameworks (e.g. LangGraph).
+  - other agent frameworks (e.g. LangGraph),
+  - MCP servers.

 ---